Menacing15/sqlcmdproject/README.md

 * **create**

-        Purpose: Creates a table with given column names
+        Purpose: Creates a table with given column names.

         Input: create: tableName, column1, type1, column2, type2,..., columnN, typeN
             tableName - name of the new table